-All building construction conforms to the Southern Building Codes, the American Disabilities Act, the Life Safety Codes, and to any other city or county building codes.
+1. All building construction conforms to the Southern Building Codes, the American Disabilities Act, the Life Safety Codes, and to any other city or county building codes.

 ii.
 Recommendations for Building Codes for Existing Structures f.
-Storage and Space in Existing Structures i.
-Requirements for Storage and Space in Existing Structures:
+Storage and Space in Existing Structures ii.
+Recommendations for Storage and Space in Existing Structures